-The same way that equations or memberships expressed in their fullest possible generality cannot be executed by the Maude engine except in a controlled way at the metalevel, conditional rewrite rules in their fullest generality cannot be executed either, except with a strategy at the metalevel.
+The same way that equations or memberships expressed in their fullest possible generality cannot be executed by the Maude engine except in a controlled way at the metalevel, conditional rewrite rules in their fullest generality cannot be executed either, except with a strategy expressed in the builtin strategy language or at the metalevel.
 Nonexecutable rules should be identified by giving them the nonexec attribute.